tempestnano/airprint_cloudprint_2/README.md

 # About this image

-This image installs CUPS v2.2.1, builds the most recent version of the Google Cloud Print Connector (1.16 as of last release), and installs v3.7.0 of the Canon UFR II drivers.
+This image installs CUPS v2.2.1 and Google Cloud Print Connector.
 The AirPrint configuration is accomplished using the helpful script created by [Timothy J Fontaine](https://github.com/tjfontaine/airprint-generate).

 # Usage